aliounekanoute/java_chatroom_rmi/README.md

   * The directory ChatRoomClient which contains the client code

-  Configure le build path.
+  Configure the build path.

-  Start le serveur.
+  Start the serveur.

   In the client code, open the MainController.java file located in src-> presentation, specify the IP address of the machine containing the server application in the constant "SEVER_LOCATION".